How Silicon Valley Pushed Coding Into American Classrooms

 Well every one likes to tell me how math is absolutely critical to being a programmer and you can't survive in the field without it.
 Yet I dropped out of high school primarily because I suck at math and I've now been a programmer for 20 years.
 I'm a programmer that can choose my jobs too.

-Hell, I even spent 5 years building a metrics system that ended up being the catalyst for turning that company around (they accepted all the absurd excuses from the developers/admins until we were able to present them with
+Hell, I even spent 5 years building a metrics system that ended up being the catalyst for turning that company around (they accepted all the absurd excuses from the developers/admins until we were able to present them with actual facts that showed the product was a POS).

+The key isn't to know it all (which is what I hated about school as it was all memory based), it's to know where to find what you need when you need it.

+In 20 years I've barely needed to know more than basic math and in the rare cases that I did, the equations were given as part of the requirements.
+I'll never create the next great algorithm, but so what?
+I couldn't care less about big O and the like as it is irrelevant to the type of work that I do and the work I do is what I enjoy and make a damn good living doing.

 Re: (Score:3)